PhishPhillet/phishphillet/docs/_posts/2023-06-23-not-a-phish.md

 We talk a lot about phishing emails.
 After all, this is what this site is all about (teaching how to recognize and deal with them).
-Thing is, we receive so many (ok, maybe not me, which is why I keep asking for you to send me some), we may start labelling any supicious emails as phishing.
+Thing is, we receive so many (ok, maybe not me, which is why I keep asking for you to send me some), we may start labelling any suspicious emails as phishing.
 That would be myopic of me; messages trying to con people, spam included, predate emails.
 And, spam started to pollute mailboxes everywhere as soon as the internet stopped being the exclusive domain of researchers and